-One positive thing that has come out of topics like “metabolic damage” and “starvation mode” is people are learning (even though often misguided) that eating for your energy needs is necessary for optimal metabolic rate.
+One positive thing that has come out of discussions on topics like “metabolic damage” and “starvation mode” is people are learning (even though they are often misguided) that eating for your energy needs is necessary for an optimal metabolic rate.

 On the flip side, people are now under the impression that going into a deficit is a bad idea.
 Boy how fast does that pendulum swing, eh?
 I am frequently asked questions like…

 “I should keep my deficit really small so I don’t crash my metabolism, right?”